EngineersNeedArt/Anna-Analog-Computer/Anna MAIN Pixie/README.md

 <img src="images/Anna (MAIN, Sweep Meters).png" alt="Sweep Meters screenshot" width="240">
 </div>

 Looking like traditional analog panel meters, the magic of digital emulation means that 5 needles can share the same meter.
 They are labeled 1 though 5, color coded, and correspond to the inputs on **MAIN**, **SRC1** through **SRC5**.
 The *options button* allows you to toggle the number of inputs displayed from the 5 down to just 1.
+Overload is represented by the labels flashing.

 ***(NOTE: in the screenshot only 3 inputs are enabled.)***